Jaymin-mistry/dst/{{ cookiecutter.repo_name }}/README.md

 ### GUIDANCE/ GROUND RULES
 1. Store notebooks in the "notebooks" folders based on thematic labelling e.g. “Project_name”,”theme_x”, (...)
 2. Within a thematic folder, only notebooks should be stored and they should be named as per the convention below
-3. No data., output or blob files (.DOC, .XLS, .PDF, .HTML, .PNG, .JPEG or .SVG) should ever enter the repository.
+3. Notebooks should be cleared of output before committing.
+This can be achieved using nbstripout (details below)
-4. All outputs (e.g images containing graphs etc should be stored into the "outputs" folder
+4. No data, output or blob files (.DOC, .XLS, .PDF, .HTML, .PNG, .JPEG or .SVG) should ever enter the repository.
-4. Any raw or intermediate data files created should be stored in the "data" folder.
+5. Any raw or intermediate data files created should be stored in the "data" folder.
 No CSV/RDS/JSON/favourite_data_format in any folder aside “/data”.
-5. All .py or .R files should be stored in src/
+6. All outputs (e.g images containing graphs etc should be stored into the "outputs" folder
-6. Pytest is the preferred test framework.
+7. All .py or .R files should be stored in src/
-7. All tests should be stored in the tests folder and contained in files beginning test_XXX.py so that they can be detected by pytest
+8. Pytest is the preferred test framework.
-8. The folder “models" can be deleted if not required
+9. All tests should be stored in the tests folder and contained in files beginning test_XXX.py so that they can be detected by pytest.
-10. Notebooks should be cleared of output before committing.
-This can be achieved using nbstripout (details below)
+10. The folder “models" can be deleted if not required
 11. The default location for outputs or objects (images, models etc) that need to be persisted and shared is S3.

 ------------